ckastam/cpp/README.md

 ### Catalogue of Programs
 1. BubbleSort: Bubble Sort.
 The well-known technique of sorting the elements of an array.
-2. SumofMin: Sum of 2 lowest elements of an array using initially the bubble sort technique to initially sort the elements of the array in ascending order.
+2. SumofMin: Sum of 2 lowest elements of an array using initially the bubble sort technique to sort the elements of the array in ascending order.
 You can use the [editor on GitHub](https://github.com/ckastam/cpp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.